EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 To enable any Tweaks, set them to ' = 1' instead of ' = 0'.

 bInlineVanillaFunctions
-Optimises the most frequent/expensive functions for various scenarios to decrease save/loading times and improve general performance.
+Optimizes the most frequent/expensive functions for various scenarios to decrease save/loading times and improve general performance.
 If you're using 'New Vegas Tick Fix' make sure it's updated (v9.6+).

 bNoScreenshotPopup
 Stops the "Screenshot: File ... created" pop-up appearing at the top right corner of the screen.